henriquesebastiao/henriquesebastiao.com/_tabs/en/about.md

 ### Introduction

-I am a back-end developer focused on [Python](https://www.python.org/), with 1 year and 8 months of experience and a Computer Science graduate.
+I am a back-end developer focused on [Python](https://www.python.org/), with 2 years of experience and a Computer Science graduate.
 I use tools and frameworks such as [FastAPI](https://fastapi.tiangolo.com/) and [Django](https://www.djangoproject.com/), PyTest, Docker, GIT, SQL databases, etc.
 I always try to develop robust applications to solve the problems of the people around me.
 In addition, I have between three and four years of experience with computer networks and Linux systems in my academic and professional life.